niclaslindberg/webx-ioc/README.md

         private $currency;

         public function __construct(InterfaceB $b, $currency="EUR") {
+        //$b is automatically resolved by the container ($classB is registered).
         //$currency is not an interface and will be resolved by the resolver function
             $this->b = $b;
             $this->currency = $currency;